-Please check the CourseLink System Requirements below:
+Please check the CourseLink System Requirements on the following page:

 Course Technology Requirements and Technical Support

 CourseLink System Requirements

 You are responsible for ensuring that your computer system meets the necessary system requirements.
 Use the browser check tool to ensure your browser settings are compatible and up to date.
 (Results will be displayed in a new browser window).